ilozano100/ilozano100/README.md

 Hi, I’m Israel Lozano (@ilozano100).
 I’m looking for Senior Architects (Principal level or above) Development experience is a must, as well as architect/design.
-Idealy 15+ years of relevant experience This is a great opportunity for senior technology candidates who meet the requirements and want to work in a great organization
+Ideally 15+ years of relevant experience This is a great opportunity for senior technology candidates who meet the requirements and want to work in a great organization
 If you want to do technical software work with some of the brightest minds, this opportunity may be for you Find me at https://www.linkedin.com/in/israel-lozano/